jbranchaud/blog/_posts/2013-01-01-Arbitrarily-Timed-Resolutions.md

 - learn how to home brew beer
 - brew two types of beer over the course of the year
+- maintain a list of best books/movies read/seen during 2013
 - beat Pandemic on its hardest difficulty
+- create an updated post each month of progress and reflection on these goals

 Some of these items need more detail such as when and how each will be accomplished.